tchayen/triangolatte/README.md

 Features normal and miter joint line triangulation.
 Handles polygons using ear clipping algorithm with hole elimination included.

+#### WebAssembly

-As soon as possible, the library will be distrubuted additionally as some kind of [WebAssembly](https://webassembly.org/) module for use in JS for fast triangulation computing.
+One of the core plans for this library's development is creating, as soon as it becomes possible, some kind of [WebAssembly](https://webassembly.org/) module for use in JS.

 ## Installation

+Nothing surprising
 ```bash
 go get github.com/Tchayen/triangolate
 ```